Essential In the News Stories

 KING 5 News

-Professor Margaret Chon discussed with KING 5 News the Washington State Attorney General's Office's lawsuit against TikTok.
+Professor Margaret Chon discussed with KING 5 News the Washington State Attorney General's Office's lawsuit against TikTok, which alleges that the social media platform is designed in a way to be addictive for kids.

 FTC's Targets Take Cues From High Court in Tests of Agency Power